 - BIO/ESS 458: Global Climate Systems

-Most importantly, I have passionate concern for the rapidly changing environment of our Earth.
+Most importantly, I have a passionate concern for the rapidly changing environment of our Earth.
 Anthropogenic forcing of climate change, habitat loss and pollution threaten the Earth with a mass extinction event of a magnitude not seen since the end of the Mesozoic Era.
 I encourage solidarity between scientists, environmental action groups and faith traditions in addressing these concerns.

 The realization that modern climate change and habitat loss are already having a significant impact on ecology drives my research with Le Moyne students investigating changes in soil and plant communities and carbon cycle dynamics in both laboratory experiments and field research in such diverse locations as Iceland and Costa Rica.
 Currently, I am using my endowed professorship to investigate ecological trends (mainly primary succession) on the forelands of the retreating glaciers of Iceland (see recent publications below).